Christiana-tech/requirement-analysis/README.md

 ### Requirement Validation

+## Types of Requirements

+In software development, requirements can be broadly classified into two categories: Functional Requirements and Non-functional Requirements.
+Both are essential for defining the system’s behavior and ensuring its success.
+Below are definitions and examples specific to a booking management project.

+### Functional Requirements

+Functional requirements define the specific behavior, features, or functions of the system.
+They describe *what* the system should do to fulfill business objectives.

+#### Examples for a Booking Management Project:

+- Users should be able to create, update, and cancel bookings.
+- The system must send confirmation emails to users after a successful booking.
+- Admins should be able to manage room availability and block dates for maintenance.
+- The system should allow users to search for available rooms by date and room type.
+- Payment processing must support credit cards, debit cards, and digital wallets.

+### Non-functional Requirements

+Non-functional requirements specify the *how* aspects of the system, such as performance, usability, reliability, and scalability.
+They define the quality attributes that the system must possess.

+#### Examples for a Booking Management Project:

+- The system should handle up to 1000 concurrent users without performance degradation.
+- Booking confirmation emails should be delivered within 30 seconds of a successful transaction.
+- The application interface should be responsive and load within 2 seconds on mobile devices.
+- The system should have a 99.9% uptime to ensure availability for users.
+- User data must be encrypted and comply with GDPR standards.

+---

+By addressing both functional and non-functional requirements, the booking management project can ensure it meets user needs and delivers a high-quality experience.

 - Review requirements with stakeholders to confirm accuracy and completeness.
 - Define clear acceptance criteria to ensure requirements are met.
 - Track requirements to ensure they’re implemented correctly.